jackkoenig/www.chisel-lang.org/docs/src/main/tut/chisel3/reset.md

 so for backwards compatability, the top-level reset will default to type `Bool`.

-If you would like to set the reset type from within a Module (including the top-level `Module`), rather than relying on Reset Inference, you can mixin one of the following traits:
+If you would like to set the reset type from within a Module (including the top-level `Module`), rather than relying on _Reset Inference_, you can mixin one of the following traits:
 * `RequireSyncReset` - sets the type of `reset` to `Bool`
 * `RequireAsyncReset` - sets the type of `reset` to `AsyncReset`